How to write a policy

 - - use simple words that readers will understand

 - use short sentences and break up statements into paragraphs

 - avoid using jargon or language that requires specialist knowledge

 - when using acronyms, provide the full term/title before using the acronym.
-For example, use 'Deputy Vice-Chancellor (Learning and Quality) before employing 'DVC(L&Q)';
+For example, use 'Deputy Vice-Chancellor (Academic) before employing 'DVC(A)'

 - use hyperlinks for additional information, but do not construct a sentence around the link such as 'click here for more information'.